 We've compiled some of the most frequently asked questions that City staff receives about Code Enforcement.
-If you have any questions that this webpage doesn't answer, please feel free to contact us at 480-782-4320 between the hours of 8 a.m. and 5 p.m.
+If you have any questions, please feel free to contact us at 480-782-4320 between the hours of 8 a.m. and 5 p.m.
 Monday through Friday.

 Complaints may be filed using any of the following methods: